You’re pre-approved for a loan – congratulations! You’ve just taken the first step to purchasing your new home.

-While a pre-approval guarantees that your lender could provide you with a loan in that amount, it only applies to your financial situation at the time of the pre-approval.
-Meaning, if your financial situation changes drastically from the day you’re pre-approved to when you find a home to make an offer on, your pre-approval may not still stand with the same terms. [bctt tweet=”If your financial situation changes drastically from the day you’re pre-approved to when you find a home to make an offer on, your pre-approval may not still stand with the same terms.” username=”MTGSpecialists”]
+While a pre-approval shows that your lender could provide you with a loan in that amount, it only applies to your financial situation at the time of the pre-approval.
+Meaning, if your financial situation changes drastically from the day you’re pre-approved to when you find a home to make an offer on, your pre-approval may not still stand with the same terms.

 Many life changes can affect your pre-approval, so make sure you don’t commit one of these all too common pre-approval mistakes.

 Applying For New Credit

 After being pre-approved, don’t apply for a new credit card or loan.
 And yes, store credit cards count.
 Not only do the credit checks required to get a new line of credit temporarily ding your score, but being approved for a new line of credit can change your credit score and/or your debt-to-income ratio.

 You Might Also Like: Frequently Asked Mortgage Questions